avdyushin/UDF_Swift/README.md

 ## Introduction

 In iOS development it's always good to choose a right architecture.
-As you know in projects used `MVC` pattern it becomes hard to maintain and test massive view controller after some time.
+As you know in projects that are using `MVC` pattern it becomes hard to maintain and test massive view controller after some time.

-Let's try to make it more clean and reusable using one way data flow architecture.
+Let's try to make it more clean and reusable using unidirectional data flow architecture.

 ### Unidirectional Data Flow pattern